mtd1278/xv6_encrypted/README.md

 # Filesystem and Encyption
-In this assignment you will be be updating the xv6 filesystem to read and write encrypted files.
+In this assignment you will be be updating the xv6 filesystem to encrypt and decrypt files.
+You will add the enncrypted status to the inode structures.
+You will also modify the user applications to take this into account and not perform operations on encrypted files.

 ## Groups
 You may work on this assignment in groups of up to 2 members.
 Group members must be in the same course section.